 What a wonderful idea and it sounds like something that is very much needed in your area.
 One thing you'll want to do is contact your local health authority to find out what rules and regulations they have on how many pets you can board, what kind of licensing you might need and other requirements.

 There are a few of these kitty hotels around the country.
 I would highly recommend taking a road trip to a few in surrounding states and seeing how they have things set up.
 Since you will be from another state, they will likely be willing to offer you advice and answer questions, since you won't be in direct competition with them.

 You may also want to discuss your ideas with the vet you work for.
 He will likely support your idea, especially for long-term solutions, and may even steer some business your way.
 If you admire his work, you can also refer your clients to him for services.

 I'm not sure how much space you have in your building, but if I were a potential client, here are the things I would look at before boarding my cat:

 - How much space does the cat have to move around?
 I would recommend a dog run built for a small dog, for example.

 - How comfortable does the space feel?
 Perhaps a small, washable cot in each unit would create a feeling of home for the cat.

 - Is someone on the premises at all times or regularly?

 - How are emergency health issues handled?

 - Are there shot requirements?
-For example, you should probably require that all felines staying at your facility have vaccines against highly contagious diseases such as Cat Flu.
+For example, you should probably require that all felines staying at your facility have proof they've been vaccinated against highly contagious diseases such as Cat Flu.